 Ultrasonography enables the examiner to visualize structures both within and behind the eye.
 This is particularly important in ocular conditions that make ophthalmoscopic examination difficult and in cases where there is pathology behind the eye.

-The Johannesburg Animal Eye Hospital is fortunate to be able to use the resources of a specialised radiography and imaging practice at a local medical hospital for all our magnetic resonance imaging (MRI).
+The Johannesburg Animal Eye Hospital makes use of a nearby facility for all our magnetic resonance imaging (MRI).
 This form of advanced imaging allows us to investigate problems such as tumours found behind the eyeball and within the brain.

 South African Veterinary Association (SAVA) Eye Certification Scheme

 We are affiliated to the SAVA eye certification scheme.
 It is highly recommended that animals used for breeding be examined for hereditary eye diseases.
 Such tests assist in reducing the incidence of hereditary conditions which could lead to visual problems.

 If your pet requires chronic medication and you need a prescription renewal we encourage you to call the reception staff first to order the medications and it will be ready for you to collect.

 Please be aware that according to the Veterinary and Para-veterinary Professions Act No 19 of 1982 we are legally only able to re-dispense medications for a maximum of 6 months after which time the patient must be re-examined (consultation by appointment) in order for us to renew the prescription for a further 6 months.